Skip to navigation menu Skip to content

 • Braces or appliances to put the teeth in the best position before jaw surgery.

-• Surgery to move the upper jaw forward Le Fort I maxillary advancement if your child’s eeth do not fit together well when their face bones have finished growing.
-Usually, this happens at 16 years for a female and 18 years for a male.
+• Surgery to move the upper jaw forward (Le Fort I maxillary advancement) if your child’s teeth do not fit together well when their face bones have finished growing.
+Usually, this happens at 16 years for girls and 18 years for boys.

 • Braces to hold the teeth after jaw surgery until they settle in their new position.